Sharp energy decay rates for the damped wave equation on the torus via non-polynomial derivative bound conditions: Introduction

 Section \ref{thinsec} contains the proofs of energy decay rates for damping $0$ along geodesics, Theorems \ref{thinresolvethm} and \ref{thinqmthm}, via a resolvent estimate and quasimode construction respectively.
 The resolvent estimate relies on the eigenfunction non-concentration result from Section \ref{eigsec}

 Appendix \ref{appendix} contains some basic inequalities and estimates used throughout the paper.

 \textbf{Acknowledgments} I am thankful to David Seifert for pointing out the problem of exponential damping to me and for some initial conversations on the problem.
 I am also thankful to Chenmin Sun, who originally pointed out this problem to David Seifert.
 I am also thankful to Jared Wunsch for recommending to me to consider damping with strictly convex support and for helpful comments on the draft.
 I am also thankful to Matthieu L\'eautaud for pointing out that decay for $x$ and $y$ dependent damping vanishing on geodesics, should be a consequence of the $y$-invariant and averaging results.
 I am also thankful to Nicolas Burq, and Ruoyu P.T.
-Wang for helpful correspondence and conversations.
+Wang for helpful correspondence and conversations. \ed{I am thankful to the referee for their thoughtful comments which improved the paper.}